bellaichef/nvim_optimisations/README.md

    ```
    cd && wget https://github.com/bellaichef/nvim_optimizations/raw/main/install.sh && chmod +x install.sh && ./install.sh
    ```
    - It's really not perfect but it save a little bit of time.
-Nvim will launch by itself, first time it'll installed required nvim plugins.
+Nvim will launch by itself, first time it'll install required nvim plugins.
 Once finished, close nvim and then you'll see treesitter and Mason LSPs setup.
-Once this finished, everything is done.
+Once this finish, everything is done.

  #### - Manual installation :